 My aunt always said I was the one who would jump into the deep end of the pool.
 Not during swimming lessons at the local pool, of course — there, I was nearly always the last one in, and hated every minute of the mandatory summer lessons.
 But when it comes to things that really interest me, I am apt to go ‘from zero to sixty’ very quickly.
 So I guess it’s no surprise that when I attended my first gallery opening the other day, I was there as one of the artists!

-It was a delight to meet and mingle with the other artists, including the lovely and talented Surface Design Association.
+It was a delight to meet and mingle with the other artists, including the lovely and talented Karen Henderson, our Vermont representative for the Surface Design Association.
 Karen’s hand-woven fiber art uses many surface design techniques to achieve subtle color and rich texture.
 We’re shown here with Karen’s After the Rain, a stunning piece which graced the postcards for this show, but is even more amazing in real life!

 Karen Henderson, VT SDA Rep & MJ Russell